mjmanley/PredictiveModeling/using_pm_service_dsx.md

 Note the following important information regarding the Machine Learning service.

-## Supported machine learning frameworks and features

-### Supported frameworks:
-*  Spark 2.0 MLlib
-*  Python 3.5 with scikit-learn 0.17

-### Restrictions:
-  *  Unsupervised models are not supported.
-  *  Models containing references to custom transformers, user defined functions and classes are not supported.
-  * Scikit-learn models can contain references only to packages (and package version) supported by Anaconda 4.2.x for Python 3.5 runtime.
-List of supported packages can be found [here](https://docs.continuum.io/anaconda/packages/old-pkg-lists/4.2.0/py35).
-  * The "schema" endpoint returned during scikit-learn model deployment request is not supported at this stage.
-  * Scikit-learn models that require Pandas Dataframe as input type for predict() API are not supported.
-  * Scikit-learn model scoring response does not return probability at this stage.
-  *  Batch and stream support for Spark models is in beta.
-If you're interested in participating, add yourself to the wait list!
-For more information, see: [https://www.ibm.biz/mlwaitlist](https://www.ibm.biz/mlwaitlist).
-  * Continuous Learning System for Spark models is in beta.
-If you're interested in participating, add yourself to the wait list!
-For more information, see: [https://www.ibm.biz/mlwaitlist](https://www.ibm.biz/mlwaitlist).

 ## Steps to bind the service with Bluemix application

-You can download Node.js sample code to try the Machine Learning service.
+You can download Node.js [sample code](https://github.com/pmservice/product-line-prediction/blob/master/README.md) to try the Machine
+Learning service.
 Complete the following steps to create your Bluemix application and bind the Machine Learning service.
 These examples use Node.js because it is a popular runtime.
 Others can be used such as iOS, Ruby, Perl, or Java.

 Note that you can also perform steps 1-3 using the Bluemix Graphical Interface instead of the Cloud Foundry tool (cf).

-1. Use the cf create-service command to create a service instance:
+1. Use the `cf create-service` command to create a service instance:

    ```
    cf create-service pm-20 Free {local naming}